marwahaha/CEpad/README.md

-As of July 27th, CEpad is abandonned for a better project, [Codestream](https://github.com/Djyp/Codestream), forked from [Codebox](https://github.com/CodeboxIDE/codebox).
+As of July 27th, CEpad is abandoned for a better project, [Codestream](https://github.com/Djyp/Codestream), forked from [Codebox](https://github.com/CodeboxIDE/codebox).

 CEpad
 =====